Daniel Drumm: Fictional character biography

 Daniel is the identical twin brother of Jericho Drumm (who would later become Brother Voodoo).
 They were raised by their Aunt Matilda, in an impoverished neighborhood in Port-au-Prince, Haiti.
 Jericho left to pursue an education in the United States, whilst Daniel remained in Haiti and studied magic, eventually earning the title Brother Voodoo.
 Twelve years later, Jericho learned that Daniel was ill, and returned to Haiti, where he learned that an evil occultist called Damballah had placed a curse on him.
 At midnight, Damballah used a voodoo doll resembling Daniel to kill him, but not before Jericho promised Daniel that he would stop Damballah.
-A witch doctor, Papa Jambo, then used magic to link the two brothers' spirits together, and Jericho became the new Brother Voodoo, with his brother's ghost.
+A witch doctor, Papa Jambo, used magic to link the two brothers' spirits together, and Jericho became the new Brother Voodoo, accompanied by his brother's ghost.

-Many years later, when the Eye of Agamotto leaves Doctor Strange after showing him and the New Avengers nearly thirty candidates who would possibly replace him, Jericho Drumm, due to his mystical power and heritage, and being apparently chosen by the Eye itself, is chosen as the acting Sorcerer Supreme of the Earth-616 reality.
+When the Eye of Agamotto leaves Doctor Strange, Jericho Drumm is chosen by the Eye to be the acting Sorcerer Supreme.
 Due to their shared bond, Daniel Drumm's ghost chooses to stand for his brother and help him in his new role.
-In this capacity, he joins Jericho and the Avengers in a battle on the mystical plane against the entity Agamotto itself, willing to retrieve his Eye and rule Earth.
-Despite their combined efforts, Strange, the Avengers and Daniel fail, forcing Jericho to sacrifice himself in a mystical explosion, taking out both Agamotto and the Eye.
-Daniel survives the explosion, and, briefly taking control of Luke Cage's body, angrily blames Doctor Strange for Jericho's death, fleeing to parts unknown.
+In this capacity, he joins Jericho and the Avengers in a battle against Agamotto.
+Despite their combined efforts, Strange, the Avengers and Daniel fail, forcing Jericho to sacrifice himself to take out Agamotto.
+Daniel survives the explosion and flees, blaming Strange for Jericho's death.

-Daniel Drumm's ghost later returns, possessing various Avengers and killing other sorcerers (ranging from Daimon Hellstrom, Jennifer Kale, and Baron Mordo) in preparation for his final assault on Strange, convinced that Strange set his brother up to fail in his new role.
-Doctor Strange defeats him by using dark magic (recognizing that Drumm had only killed dark magic specialists while trying to frame Strange), subsequently regaining his position of Sorcerer Supreme as a result.
+Daniel Drumm's ghost later returns, possessing various Avengers and killing other sorcerers in preparation for his final assault on Strange, convinced that Strange set his brother up to fail in his new role.
+Doctor Strange defeats him by using dark magic, regaining his position of Sorcerer Supreme as a result.

 During the "AXIS" storyline, Doctor Doom resurrects the Drumm brothers to stop the inverted Scarlet Witch from destroying Latveria.
 Daniel still expresses hatred for the Avengers and is delighted to solve a problem they caused.
 He starts by possessing Scarlet Witch in an attempt to defeat her.

-Following the "Civil War II" storyline, Daniel Drumm's ghost allies with the Hand and has them obtain Bruce Banner's corpse.
+Following the "Civil War II" storyline, Daniel Drumm allies with the Hand and has them obtain Bruce Banner's corpse.
 When the Uncanny Avengers confront the Hand and Drumm, they are confronted by a resurrected Hulk.